 These financial statements present information on the financial activities of the Bond Program of the California Alternative Energy and Advanced Transportation Financing Authority, State of California.
-The financial information is included in the State of California's Comprehensive Annual Financial Report and presented as a Business-Type Activity.
+The financial information is included in the State of California's Comprehensive Annual Financial Report as a component unit and presented as a Business-Type Activity.
 The California State Treasurer by legislation serves as the Chairperson and is responsible for the oversight of the Bond Program.